tutors-sdk/tutors-docs-save/topic-01-create/topic.md

 # Create

-Creating, edititng and publishing a course
+Creating, editing and publishing a course